 The CIO & CISO Relationship

 Both the CIO and the CISO are there to protect and manage assets and information, but from two different viewpoints — and that’s a good thing.
-For example, today, the CIO’s function is to ensure systems and information available and accessible to whomever needs it—and the CISO’s function is to ensure proper controls are in place so that only those who actually need access to information are able, and the information stays where it is supposed to be.
+For example, the CIO’s function is to ensure systems and information are available and accessible to whomever needs them.
+Meanwhile, the CISO’s function is to ensure proper controls are in place so that only those who actually need access to information are able, and the information stays where it is supposed to be.

 A key part of maintaining a solid CIO-CISO relationship is ensuring that neither party blindsides the other.
 For instance, if the CIO takes information to a board meeting that seemingly “blasts” the security side of the organization without the CISO’s prior knowledge, that’s a quick way to erode the partnership.
 The only thing this will accomplish is cementing an “us vs. them” or a “CIO vs. CISO” mentality — which is futile.
 Be sure lines of communication are open and regularly used throughout this working relationship.

 Security cannot exist in a vacuum — thus, a company with a solid risk and security plan cannot rest entirely on the CIO or the CISO’s shoulders.
-Both sides should focus on understanding the other’s perspectives and priorities and in order to help the business accomplish its goals in terms of organizational security.
+Only when both sides understand the other’s perspectives and priorities can the business accomplish its security goals.
 If this happens, everyone wins.

 Special thanks to Celia Baker, president of the IntelliGRACS Group Inc., for her insights into this topic.

 If you’re using a “one-size fits all” approach to managing your vendor lifecycle, you are missing opportunities to save money and operate more efficiently.
 Vendor management efficiencies don’t end in the onboarding stage: using a...